SeamusMullan/Carrots-Golems/README.md

-# ArrowGolems
+# Carrot's Golems
-A small mod that adds arrow golems inspired by this instagram reel: https://www.instagram.com/p/CisKp4kPnDg/
+A small mod that adds golems that can mine, farm and fight for you!

+I'm also adding the Tuff Golem.
+RIP